 5. Performance signals

-Performance affects crawl budget and ranking signals directly.
-These numbers are thresholds, not targets.
+Performance affects user experience and how efficiently crawlers fetch a site.
+The numbers below are thresholds, not targets.

-• TTFB under 200ms at the edge for at least the 75th percentile of real users — above this, crawlers begin to throttle request rates.
+• TTFB under 200ms at the edge for at least the 75th percentile of real users where practical.
+Slower responses increase crawl cost and make pages feel unreliable, even if they still get indexed.

 • LCP under 2.5 seconds — Google's "Good" threshold; above 4s is flagged as "Poor" in CrUX data.